NYU Website Accessibility Policy

 Any website providing content and functionality for the University's programs, services or activities, including all subordinate pages and intranet pages and sites and web-based interfaces to applications, including content and functionality developed by, maintained by, or offered through a third party vendor or open source through which the University (or one of its schools, global sites, portal campuses, or library) provides its programs, services or activities.

 The NYU Websites do not include sites that are independent of the University (including sites that are linked to from the NYU Websites) and do not provide University programs, services or activities.

 A proposed course of action that would result in a significant financial and administrative burden.
 A determination of what constitutes an Undue Burden may only be made by an individual or committee designated by the University President.

-Effective Date Supersedes N/A Issuing Authority Vice President, Information Technology and Chief Information Officer Responsible Officer Vice President, Information Technology and Chief Information Officer; Senior Vice President for Global Inclusion, Diversity, and Strategic Innovation
+Effective Date Supersedes N/A Issuing Authority Vice President, Information Technology & Global University Chief Information Officer Responsible Officer Vice President, Information Technology & Global University Chief Information Officer; Senior Vice President for Global Inclusion, Diversity, and Strategic Innovation